spacefito/ardana-input-model/2.0/examples/entry-scale-kvm/README.md

 The example uses the devices `hed3` & `hed4` as a bonded network interface for all services.
 The name given to a network interface by the system is configured in the file `data/net_interfaces.yml`.
 That file needs to be edited to match your system.

 ### Local Storage

 All servers should present a single OS disk, protected by a RAID controller.
-This disk needs to be at least 512GB in capacity.
+This disk needs to be at least 512GB.
 In addition the example configures one additional disk depending on the role of the server:

 - Controllers:  `/dev/sdb` is configured to be used by Swift

-- Compute Severs:  `/dev/sdb` is configured as an additional Volume Group to be used for VM storage
+- Compute Servers:  `/dev/sdb` is configured as an additional Volume Group to be used for VM storage

-Additional discs can be configured for any of these roles by editing the corresponding `data/disks_*.yml` file
+Additional disks can be configured for any of these roles by editing the corresponding `data/disks_*.yml` file